RosterElf Logo

 By downloading, you agree to our template disclaimer

-An educational leader guides the development and implementation of educational programs across the childcare service, mentors educators in programming and pedagogy, and ensures the service meets NQS Quality Area 1 (Educational Program and Practice).
-This leadership role focuses on curriculum excellence and educator professional growth.
+An educational leader in childcare drives continuous improvement by mentoring educators, guiding curriculum design and ensuring the program aligns with the Early Years Learning Framework (EYLF/MTOP).
+The role guides the development and implementation of educational programs across the service, supports educators in programming and pedagogy, and ensures the service meets NQS Quality Area 1 (Educational Program and Practice).

 In Australia, educational leaders in childcare are classified under the Children’s Services Award 2010 (MA000120).
 Educational leaders are typically classified at Level 5-6, depending on their qualifications and experience.
 The role requires at minimum a Diploma of Early Childhood Education and Care, with many services preferring Bachelor-qualified educators.